MANUS Core 2.1 | Step By Step

 Name: Here you can see and change the users profile name

-Remove Profile: This allows you to remove the current profile.
+Remove Profile: This allows you to delete the current profile.

 GLOVES